Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Why Emperor Kharavela decided to Guide Jaishree?

-Well, centuries of silence and seclusion has its effect on me as well.
-I no longer remember all the facts in details and so while taking her on this tour, I would be sharing with her what I overhear and learnt from the scholars and the archaeologists that occasionally visit the complex.
+Centuries of silence and seclusion have also affected me.
+I no longer recall all the facts in detail, so as I take her on this tour, I will share with her the knowledge I’ve gathered from scholars and archaeologists who occasionally visit the complex.

 Beautiful Udayagiri Cave Complex, Odisha